mvolkmann/blog/src/progressive-web-apps.md

 "Web Worker" %}.
 This means that its functionality is defined in a JavaScript source file and it runs in a background thread.
+Each of the windows and tabs associated with the web app share access to the service workers of the app.
-The window or tab in which the associated web app is running can be closed and associated service workers can continue executing.
+Even if the window and tabs are closed, the service workers of the app can continue executing.

 Service workers have many use cases: